01 of 05

 05 of 05

 A huge departure from the city's traditional double-decker tour buses (which most self-respecting New Yorkers wouldn't be caught dead on), "The Ride" delivers a unique take on the tour bus experience, infusing its "ride" through the streets of Manhattan with theatrical flair.
-Yes, all the world's—or at least Midtown Manhattan is—a stage aboard The Ride, which is more theatrical experience than tour, and one that really delivers on the laughs.
+Yes, all the world's—or at least Midtown Manhattan is—a stage aboard The Ride, which is more theatrical experience than a tour, and one that really delivers on the laughs.
 Offering a unique "stage" set on the streets of NYC, guests experience the show from aboard a portable theater, in the form of a technologically tricked-out bus.
-Read on for the full review of The Ride.